soudeepd/soudeepd.github.io/pages/talk.md

 ### <a name="upcoming"></a>Upcoming talks

+- **Dec 2023**, Nonparametric estimation of shape-constrained time series regression model.
+RMS Conference 2023, Guwahati, India.

+### <a name="previous"></a>Previous talks

 - **Aug 2023**, Using t-SNE in analyzing multivariate time series data.
 6th International Conference on Econometrics and Statistics (EcoSta 2023), Tokyo, Japan.

-### <a name="previous"></a>Previous talks

 - **May 2023**, Nonparametric methods to deal with quantile regression problems in time series and spatio-temporal settings.
 Symposium, Department of Statistics & Data Science, National University of Singapore, Singapore.